menu

 Demographics

-The overall education level of Woodstock is somewhat higher than in the average US city of 21.84%: 25.59% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Woodstock who are college-educated is somewhat higher than the average US community of 21.84%: 25.59% of adults in Woodstock have at least a bachelor's degree.

 The per capita income in Woodstock in 2022 was $33,999, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $135,996 for a family of four.
 However, Woodstock contains both very wealthy and poor people as well.